 Current methods to monitor athletes in team sports do not register lower extremity kinematics, which could be a useful measure for identifying injury-risk factors.
 The gold standard for analysing lower extremity kinematics during sprinting are optoelectronic measurement systems29-32.
 Although optoelectronic measurement systems serve as a gold standard, these systems lack ecological validity due to their restricted measurement area.
 The sensor setup presented in this article overcomes the limitations of the current measurement systems, and is relatively cheap.
 The possibility to register lower extremity kinematics in the field, measured by the sensor setup, may improve athlete monitoring practice.

 Previous studies that examined sprint kinematics29,31,37-39 reported hip angles ranging from 210° extension to 90° flexion.
 Furthermore, these studies reported knee angles ranging from 160° minimal flexion and 40° maximal flexion.
-The values observed in this study show a similar trend.
+The values observed in this study are within the range previously reported.
 One study38 reported hip angular velocities ranging from -590 °·s-1 to 700 °·s-1 and knee angular velocities ranging from -1,000 °·s-1 to 1,100 °·s-1.
 Although the values observed in this study were higher, they show a similar trend over time.
-It should be mentioned that the current method has not been validated yet, which is a limitation of the current study.
-Results should therefore be interpreted with caution.
-Future research should validate the sensor setup with a gold standard, such as a valid optoelectronic measurement system, before the sensor setup can be used for athlete monitoring in the field40.
+The method has been validated and could be used for athlete monitoring in the field40.

 The current study has some limitations that need to be addressed.
 First, apart from the characteristics of the IMUs that have been used, users must be aware that the signals derived from the IMUs are affected by several sources of error which limit the possible range of applications41.
 First, the oscillation of the soft tissues around the bones (i.e., soft tissue artefacts42) can affect the registration of kinematics.
 For this reason, it is important to carefully attach the IMUs to the subject’s body according to the steps described in the protocol.
 Although necessary steps were undertaken, it should be noted that the current study did not include extra elastic straps to prevent erroneous sensor movement.
 This could improve results and may be seen as a limitation of this study.
 Second, ferromagnetic disturbances from other devices (mainly inside buildings) change the magnitude or direction of the measured magnetic field vector of the IMU’s magnetometer, thus causing errors in estimated orientation43.
 Therefore, sources of ferromagnetic disturbance should be avoided as much as possible.
 Moreover, it must be noted that the sensor setup is not applicable to sliding tackles since the sensors will detach from the skin as a result of making contact to the ground surface.
 Thus, participants should be instructed not to perform sliding tackles during small sided games.
 A possible solution for this problem could be to integrate the sensor setup in smart garments (i.e., a Smart Sensor Tights).